 You may want a salty snack, but what your body really needs is a simple concoction of lemon and water.
 One of the few things known to diminish extreme highness is limonene, which is a terpene that minimizes THC’s effects on the brain.
 Luckily for you, limonene is conveniently found in lemons.
 Plus, who ever had a problem with a little lemonade?

-Sniff a Little Black Pepper
+Chew on a Little Black Pepper